 In the beginning of a Mesolithic era, Hallerbos was a part of a vast carboniferous forest.
-But it started to minimize and in time of Romans, origination of smaller forests was done out of which one was Zonienwoud and other Hallerbos made an Eastern border.
-Hallerbos was also a part of Silva Carbonaria, Meerdaal and Sonian Forest.
-Even in the later part of the year 1777, it was connected to the Sonian Forest with the help of the woodland strip.
+However, over the years it minimized in size considerably.
+Hallerbos was also once a part of the Silva Carbonaria, Meerdaal and Sonian Forest.
+Even in the later part of the year 1777, it was connected to the Sonian Forest with the help of a woodland strip.
 In the year 1778, Hallerbos was divided between the Duke and the Chapter of Arenberg and there were some 24 boundary stones found during the survey.
-After the World War I, most of the old trees were removed by the German Forces and the Belgian government took over Hallerbos from Arenberg family as a compensation for war.
+After World War I, most of the old trees were removed by the German Forces and the Belgian government took over Hallerbos from the Arenberg family as a compensation for war.

-There are many historic cafes and restaurants in the vicinity where people can enjoy the atmosphere related with the glorious past.
-People play cards, discuss the latest news and feel cozy here.
+The Hallerbos Forest is visited by both domestic and international tourists, and there are a number of cafés and restaurants nearby.
 The local cuisine can be found in the restaurant “‘t Kriekske”, which serves rabbit, mussels, steaks and eel in green sauce.
-The other significant places that one can see are Roebuck Walk, which is an adventurous walk through four valleys and Bluebell walk that starts at Achtdreven on the central plateau and walks past through the bluebell area.
+Other significant places include the Roebuck Walk, which is an adventurous walk through four valleys and the Bluebell walk that starts at Achtdreven on the central plateau and walks past the entire bluebell area.

-The total forest reserve area is around 100 hectares and is a place where rare plants grow such as Bear’s Garlic, Spiked Rampion, Herb-Paris and heather plants are also found here.
+The total forest reserve area is around 100 hectares.
+Within it, rare plants grow such as Bear’s Garlic, Spiked Rampion, Herb-Paris and heather.
 There are also large varieties of flowers, which attract a number of butterflies like Rare Purple Emperor, White-letter Hairstreak, and Brown Hairstreak.
-Hallerbos has currently some ten ponds where fishes can be found and on summer evenings, one can witness the bats hunting in the water area.
+Hallerbos has currently some ten ponds where fishes can be found and on summer evenings, one can witness bats hunting in the water area.
 This place is also ideal for bird watching as in the autumn season one can find many water birds around ponds.

 Your MLA Citation